Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Drinks

-They’ve an open bar with mai tais, beer and wine.
+They have an open bar with mai tais, beer, and wine.
 Additionally, fruit punch and soft drinks are also available.

 I could be missing a few things, but that’s basically the Smith Family Luau dinner menu.